WillCodeForCats/tekmar-packetserv/README.md

 This Add-On requires additional hardware:

 - Tekmar Gateway 482 (tN4 Gateway, RS232)
-- RS232 Serial Port or a USB to Serial adapter.
+- RS232 Serial Port or a USB to Serial adapter
 - RS232 Serial to IP converter for Socket or RFC2217

 ## Installation